Skip to main content

 }

 UI Edit the node title directly to rename it.
-Name field in editor To set any node as the start node (other than the first one created), click the 3 dots in the top-right of that node, then click Set as start node.
+To set any node as the start node (other than the first one created), click the 3 dots in the top-right of that node, then click Set as start node.

 {